cynthia-francis/Project-LabourMarketTensions/app/README.md

 ## Installation

 Ensure that the necessary files are in the "data/" folder to run the application.
+To recreate the latest simply run the notebook `labour_tightness_dashboard.ipynb`.